Who Am I? [Part 1]

 You are now identified by your union with Christ.
 Your past, your heritage, your gender, nor your race defines you.
 Others’ curses, epithets or labels do not define you.
 Your failures, your folly nor your frailties define you.
 You are defined by God in Christ.

-Every one who is in Christ has a new identity that transcends fleshly identities.
+Every one who is in Christ has a new identity that transcends all other fleshly identities.